-Employees of the Town shall comply with and aid in carrying out the provisions of the Charter and these rules, special departmental regulations and Town policies.
-Any employee who shall fail to comply with any of the provisions of the Charter or Town ordinances or of regulations adopted thereunder shall be subject to all penalties and remedies now or hereafter provided by law for the failure of an employee to do any act required of him/her by law.
+All officers and employees of the Town shall comply with and aid in carrying out the provisions of the Charter and these rules, special departmental regulations and Town policies.
+Any officer or employee who shall fail to comply with any of the provisions of the Charter or Town ordinances or of regulations adopted thereunder shall be subject to all penalties and remedies now or hereafter provided by law for the failure of a public officer or employee to do any act required of him/her by law.
 If any section or portion of a section of these rules, regulations and policies is found to be not in conformity with State law or the Town Charter, such finding shall not affect the remainder of the rules, regulations and policies stated herein.